gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 The helper image is available for amd64, arm, arm64, s390x, and ppc64le architectures.
 It contains a `gitlab-runner-helper` binary, which is a special compilation of GitLab Runner binary.
-It contains only a subset of available commands, as well as Git, Git LFS, SSL certificates store.
+It contains only a subset of available commands, as well as Git, Git LFS and SSL certificates store.

 The helper image has a few flavors: `alpine`, `alpine3.12`, `alpine3.13`, `alpine3.14`, `alpine3.15`, `alpine-latest`, `ubi-fips` and `ubuntu`.
 The `alpine` image is currently the default due to its small footprint but can have [DNS issues in some environments](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129).